radiovisual/birdwatch/readme.md

 [![Build Status](https://travis-ci.org/radiovisual/birdwatch.svg?branch=master)](https://travis-ci.org/radiovisual/birdwatch)

+**Note:** The version 2.x of Birdwatch is in a state of transition.
+Use with caution until this notice is released.

 Birdwatch will help you grab tweets from specific twitter accounts, and cache the tweets on your server, thus avoiding any request limits set by the Twitter API, and giving you more control over the data that is saved.
 **You can filter tweets by hashtags, or ignore retweets!**